blankoworld/makefly/doc/README.md

   * lua 5.1 and earlier
   * lua-filesystem
-  * lua-markdown

 So use your distribution package manager to install them.
 For an example on Debian and derivated, it would be:

-    apt-get install lua5.1 lua-filesystem lua-markdown
+    apt-get install lua5.1 lua-filesystem

 For other distribution, please have a look on your distribution's forum/IRC/community.
 They will enjoy helping you.

 ### Others methods to install dependancies

-If your distribution doesn't have *lua-filesystem* and/or *lua-markdown*, you can attempt to install **luarocks** then install dependancies as:
+If your distribution doesn't have the *lua-filesystem* package, you can attempt to install **luarocks** then install dependancies as:

     sudo apt-get install luarocks
-    luarocks install lua-filesystem lua-markdown
+    luarocks install lua-filesystem

 That's all!